 Dining & Food:

-Tables manner are continental, the fork is held in the left hand and the knife in the right while eating.
+The table's manner is continental, the fork is held in the left hand and the knife in the right while eating.

 Most food is eaten with utensils, including sandwiches.

 Salad is not cut; fold the lettuce on your fork.

 Dinner is usually the main meal of the day It begins around 6 pm.

 It's better to wait for the hostess to invite to have a seat as it may have a seating planner.

 Men should wait until all women are seated before they sit.

 Allow the hostess to start eating and drinking before you eat.

 The host gives the first toast.
 An honored guest should return the toast later in the meal.